 You are entitled to one break of 20 minutes if you work more than six hours a day.

-That means even on a 12 hour shift, you would still only be legally entitled to one rest break of 20 minutes.
+That means on a 12 hour shift, you would be legally entitled to one rest break of 20 minutes.
 However, some jobs have different rules around breaks and workers are entitled to longer rest periods.

 If you are given a lunch break of 20 minutes or more, that counts as your full entitlement for that day.
 The break must be given to you during your shift and not at the beginning or end of it.

 Most companies will give you more than one break on a 12 hour shift, because they recognise tired staff are not productive.

 To find out more about your entitlement, you should refer to your employment contract or staff handbook.

 There is no obligation for your break entitlement to be paid, but your employer may pay some or all lunch and tea breaks.

 Thankfully, most employers recognise the value of providing adequate breaks to their workers.